heptarch/heptarch.github.io/drafts/demon.md

 Ellen pauses.
 "Flashing light along Holborn.
 Some bounces back, some does not."
 The Duke demurs.
 "As you did two years ago?"
- Ellen continues: "Indeed.
+ She continues.
+"Indeed.
 Now, however, lost light is recorded into the ethylene.
 Reflected light contains instructions to 'correct' the lost light from previous flashes."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
 They translate into precisely